jmcbroome/usher/src/matUtils/README.md

 **-n**: Do not include sample genotype columns in VCF output.
 Used only with -v

-## Filter
+## Mask

-The filter subcommand restricts indicated sample names and returns a masked protobuf.
+The mask subcommand restricts indicated sample names and returns a masked protobuf.

 ### Specific Options